 There is no reason to put fish oil in a softgel, other than to disguise a rancid, bad-tasting product.
-If you simply start with a fresh, high quality oil, there ought to be no fishy taste or smell.
-In addition, one tablespoon of a fresh liquid cod liver oil, like Omega Cure, delivers as much EPA and DHA as 10 regular fish oil capsules and five PRN softgels.
+If you simply start with a fresh, high quality fish oil, there ought to be no fishy taste or smell.
+In addition, one tablespoon of a fresh liquid cod liver oil delivers as much EPA and DHA as 10 regular fish oil capsules and five PRN softgels.
 In other words, truly fresh liquid cod liver oil solves the problems that started people chemically modifying their oils, while also avoiding the safety concerns voiced above.

-Back to the PRN dry eyes study, there were many positive aspects to the research.
+There were many positive aspects to the research.
 The study brought more attention to omega-3 supplements as a positive tool for helping people with dry eyes caused by meibomian gland dysfunction.
-The researchers showed clear benefits in evaluating tear osmolarity and tear break-up time.
+The researchers also showed clear benefits in evaluating tear osmolarity and tear break-up time.

 1. Epitropoulos AT, Donnenfeld ED, Shah ZA et al. Effect of Oral Re-esterified Omega-3 Nutritional Supplementation on Dry Eyes.
 Cornea.
 2016; 35 (9): 1185–1191. doi: 10.1097/ICO.0000000000000940.